gtxaspec/wz_flash-helper/docs/README.md

 - Switch between Stock, wzmini and OpenIPC firmware
 - No need to disassemble your camera
 - Dry run option debugging
-- Initramfs shell for manual debugging if you have a serial connection
+- Initramfs shell for manual debugging if you have serial connection
 - Seamlessly boot to `wz_mini_hacks` on the next boot
 - Customize partitions with custom scripts support
 - Windows-friendly setup progress